ShlezingerLab/Adversarial_Sensitivity/README.md

 # ADVERSARIAL_SENSITIVTY

-One can trigger the each attack via the main.py
+One can trigger each attack via the main.py via running the command python.py main.py --ista --admm -beamforming. while each flag performs a different attack as mentioned in the paper.